opendistro-for-elasticsearch/anomaly-detection/README.md

 ./gradlew stopMultiNode
 ```

+## Known Issues
+* We have a cold start period whenever we initialize a model, which could happen when we create a new detector or when the cluster restarts and models get restored from snapshots.
+Currently the detector always return errors during the cold start period.
+Please ignore these initial errors for now.
+We are actively working on the fix, will have it fixed in the next release.

 ## Interested in contributing to the Anomaly Detection plugin

 We welcome you to get involved in development, documentation, testing the anomaly detection plugin.
 See our [contribution guidelines](https://opendistro.github.io/for-elasticsearch/blob/development/CONTRIBUTING.md) and join in.